-The University Union, in collaboration with the Student Activities Office and the Department of Public Safety, developed this policy in order to facilitate Special Events and Dances in the University Union.
+The University Union, in collaboration with the Student Organizations and Leadership Office and the Department of Public Safety, developed this policy in order to facilitate Special Events and Dances in the University Union.
 Many of the events covered by this policy will be described as dances, but the policy is written to be wider in scope.
 It also takes into consideration the fact that some of these events are not sponsored by CSUS Student Clubs and Organizations, but by local High Schools and other organizations.
 Therefore, the language we have chosen is broad and intended to apply to a wide range of potential event sponsors.

 The vast majority of events covered by this policy will, however, be CSUS Student Organization sponsored dances.
 Through implementation of these guidelines students will learn management, leadership and organizational skills that will further develop their respect for the campus and for their fellow students.